 It has been a common misconception that you have to obtain and verify the VAT number of your customer in another EU member state.
 The Court of Justice of the European Union (CJEU) has ruled many times stating that this is not a substantive requirement for zero-rating.
 Therefore, the zero VAT rate cannot be refused simply because you did not receive a valid VAT number from your customer.

-VAT ID Number a Substantive Requirement for Zero VAT Rate
+VAT Number a Substantive Requirement for Zero VAT Rate

 Failing to comply can cause unnecessary havoc to a young startup and non-compliance can be picked up by tax administrations when your customers try to reclaim VAT.

-Should you choose to use our validations API, you’ll find an official consultation number in every record together with the date of entry and the date of request from VIES.
+Should you choose to use Vatstack Validations, our VAT number validations API, you’ll find an official consultation number in every record together with the date of entry and the date of request from VIES.
 We obtain them on your behalf.
-The consultation number is a piece of evidence given by VIES to prove that you have validated a given VAT ID number on a given date.
+The consultation number is a piece of evidence given by VIES to prove that you have validated a given VAT number on a given date.